 The first step is to mix those two balls and you notice I put the gloves on for this part.
 When the part B is in its raw form like that, you just don’t wanna get that on your hands so I put the gloves on until I have mixed the part A and the B fully together until it is no longer marbled.
 Then it is activated and I don’t have to worry and I can take my gloves off.

 Tips & Questions:

-Some of the things that I have found about the crystal clay or questions that I’m frequently asked are:
+Some of the things that I have found about the Epoxy Clay or questions that I’m frequently asked are:

 If that happens, what you’ll want to do before you mix it, you’ll just take the packages that you just had, place it into a Ziploc bag, and put it into some hot water or under a hot running tap.
 That warm water will soften the clay up and make it very easy to work with.

 Another question that people are often really irritated by is the pigment comes off.
 I was just working with the white and I didn’t get very much on my hands but some of the other colors like the black, it’s very common for the pigment to come off onto your fingers.
 Wet wipes work great for cleaning it off your hands.